 We don’t collect data on catch volume only catch weight.
 I don’t think we can extrapolate volume from weight even though we know the catch composition.
 It may be possible to monitor codend circumference using Scanmar but it is unlikely to be very detailed

+Additional paragraphs

-For development: Segmentation issue with 80% from quad-rig lumped into TR2.
+[RONAN] For development: Segmentation issue with 80% from quad-rig lumped into TR2.

+[DARAGH] Deja-vu from single to twin.
+Reason for the very fast uptake – don’t have to change much.
+Cost of change.

+[DARAGH] Paragraph on fishing power.
+In addition to the swept area … Suggest substituting catch rate or catching performance/ efficiency for fishing power.

+Defn. of Fishing Power:

+The ability of a gear to catch fish of

+given species and length class.

+Usually a relative measure comparing different gears (to a standard).

+Include Hillis paper on whole net

+[COILIN AND BRIAN]

+Benefits of multinomial to maximizing information in a catch comparison setting compare with selectivity.

+Paragrpahs on model context and alternatives.

+Future model developments.

 Acknowledgements

-We are grateful to the owner Ivan Wilde and crew of MFV Our Lass for the participation during the mesh size gear trial.
+We are grateful to the owner Ivan Wilde and crew of MFV Our Lass II for their participation during the codend mesh size gear trial.
 Thanks to Richard Curtin, BIM for estimating the total value of Irish Nephrops landings and to Colm Lordan from the Marine Institute for information on Quad-rig activity in Irish waters.
-This work was funded by the Irish government and part financed by the EC under the Irish National Development Plan 2007 – 2013 through the BIM Marine Environment Protection Measure.
+This work was funded by the Irish Government and part financed by the EC under the Irish National Development Plan 2007 – 2013 through the BIM Marine Environment Protection Measure.

 References